 Current Condition of NPS BridgesIn FY21, the NPS improved the conditions of 84 bridges at a cost of $113 million dollars (44 utilized preventive maintenance, 27 rehabilitated, and 13 replaced/new).
 The current Servicewide Bridge Health Index (BHI) for public motor vehicle structures, to include tunnels, is 93.2.
 Only 1.9% of the inventory are considered poor condition structures.
 The condition rating metric evaluates four bridge components on a 9-point scale.
 The lowest component rating for any of the poor structures is 4 on a 9-point scale.
 Bridges are inspected on a two-year cycle, and data is constantly evolving; however, the NPS values for these two metrics are incredibly good!

 The bridge management system is intended to improve decision making about the type and priority of bridge investments, based on inspection data now collected as part of the Bridge Inspection Program (BIP).
 For more than 20 years, NPS staff have collected condition data on all bridge structures greater than 20 feet in length.

 Safety inspections are performed on public bridges and tunnels (vehicular) and nonpublic bridges (vehicular and trail), to ensure public safety.

 Inspection reports are produced for each structure to summarize condition and corrective action needed.

 In-depth field testing is performed as indicated by initial analysis to determine the bridge needs.

-A fully developed bridge management system will provide a basis for recommendations for optimal expenditures of funds and will identify critical needs on a system-wide basis.
-The information collected also will provide input for the preparation of rehabilitation plans and specifications, and for construction support.
+A bridge management system provides a basis for recommendations to optimize expenditures of funds and identifies critical needs for the network of structures.
+The information collected also provides input for the preparation of rehabilitation plans and specifications as well as construction support.